janezpavelzebovec/galilean-grammar/src/index.md

 ## News

+> **May 6th 2025** -- First pass of the entire work is complete!
+There are still errors, missing pieces, and dragons to tend to.

 > **May 1st 2025** -- First pass of Chapter 8 (Numbers) is complete.

 > **April 29th 2025** -- First pass of Chapter 7 (Verbs) is complete.